floraison/et-orbi/README.md

 ### Sister projects

 * [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) - a cron/at/in/every/interval in-process scheduler, in fact, it's the father project to this fugit project
 * [fugit](https://github.com/floraison/fugit) - Time tools for flor and the floraison project.
-Cron parsing and occurence computing.
+Cron parsing and occurrence computing.
 Timestamps and more.

 ## LICENSE